Rinzii/ccmath/README.md

 ## Contributing

 CCmath is an open-source project, and it needs your help to go on growing and improving.
-If you want to get involved and suggest some additional features, file a bug report or submit a patch, please have a look at the contribution guidelines.
+If you want to get involved and suggest some additional features, file a bug report or submit a patch, please have a look at the [contribution guidelines](CONTRIBUTING.md)!

 ## Implementation Progress (Modules)
 | Module             | % done | In Progress? | Notes? | Planned Completion Version |